-For AEG, the biggest challenge is conducting regular maintenance to the gearbox.
+For electric airsoft guns, AEG guns, the biggest challenge is conducting regular maintenance to the gearbox.
 Though there are many different versions, the maintenance process is more or less the same.
 Disassemble and reassembling a gearbox can be tricky; if you aren't comfortable doing it yourself, be sure to bring it over to a reputable airsoft tech to do it for you.

-Dry up all the parts and reapply a thin layer of grease/ lubricant to all moving parts.
+Once all of the parts have been degreased, dry them using a rag then reapply a thin layer of grease/ lubricant to all moving parts.
 In this part you will need to be careful, you will need to apply just the right amount of grease; not too much, not too little.
 Too little lubrication will have no effect and could speed up wear and tear.
 Too much grease could gunk up the gearbox, excess grease might block some of the electronics causing potential malfunction.

 While everything is disassembled, take a minute to check the motor's condition.
 Unless it is a brushless motor, you will want to see if the carbon brush is depleted or not.
 Brushed motors have carbon brushes on them and will slowly deplete when used.
 If the carbon brush is almost depleted, it is a good idea to replace it with a new motor (be sure to get one with the same RPM unless you are upgrading it).
 Also, check the pinion gear on the motor to see if there are any microfractures/cracks on it.

-Reassemble everything back.
+The final step is to reassemble everything back together.
 Put all the internal parts back into the gearbox and assemble the AEG back to an airsoft gun.
 Afterward, plug in the battery fire a few rounds just to make sure it is running fine and smooth.
 After that, you are done!